sriram-ponangi/Microservices-Demo-Projects/a.) Configuration Management/README.md

 - Spring-cloud-config project provides support for both **server** and **client**.

+---

-### 1. Config-Server:
+### **1. Config-Server:**

-- It is a standalone web application
+- It is a standalone web application.

-- Provides REST based interface to access configuration files
+- Provides REST based interface to access/fetch configuration files.

 - The REST services support the following **response formats**:
 	1. JSON (Default)